Stan Boreson: Early career

 In 1949, with television in the Northwest in its infancy, KING-TV program director, Lee Schulman, visited the university scouting for talent.
 Schulman hired Boreson as a co-star on the 15-minute show Campus Capers where his Scandahoovian humor and thick Norwegian accent began to develop, ‘Scandahoovian’ referring to a combination of Norwegian and Swedish cultures often referred to in a humorous context.

 His humor was often compared to one of his contemporaries and influences, Yogi Yorgesson, for his use of Scandinavian dialect.

 Boreson also put his musical talent to use in his next television endeavor, Two B's at the Keys which resulted in a recording with Linden Records.

 KING’s Klubhouse

 After the musical accompaniment left his show in 1955, KING offered Boreson his very own show oriented at children.
 The show was instantly successful.
 The show aired 5 days a week and eventually became The Stan Boreson Show.
 Boreson was accompanied on the show by sidekick Doug Setterberg and companion No-Mo-Shun the Basset Hound.

 KING's Klubhouse became known for Boreson's musical stylings with his accordion.
 Whenever he sang a song on air, he would introduce them as “songs my Uncle Torvald taught me.”
 These songs continued Boreson's tradition of Scandinavian humor, and were performed in a ridiculous thick Norwegian accent.

-Among the most beloved songs from the show was its theme song.
+Among the songs from the show was its theme song.